 Individual TSPs are responsible for their own activities to implement relief (see Attachment 3).
 Each TSP employs a variety of information and operation support systems for the operation, maintenance, control, and administration of its network and to serve its customers.
-Each TSP is responsible to make the necessary changes in its systems in order to operate in the new environment and specifically to process the full 10-digit telephone number of each subscriber.
-Each TSP is responsible to ensure its customers are informed and implement the changes necessary to support the relief activity.
-Also, each TSP is responsible to ensure its own suppliers of products and services (e.g., Operator Services) implement the changes necessary to support the relief activity.
+Each TSP is responsible for ensuring its customers are informed and implement the changes necessary to support the relief activity.
+Also, each TSP is responsible for ensuring that its own suppliers of products and services (e.g., Operator Services) implement the changes necessary to support the relief activity.
 Accordingly, no activities have been identified for the coordination of these functions between different TSPs, except as otherwise provided for in this RIP (e.g., Consumer Awareness Program (CAP) and Network Implementation Plan (NIP)).

 Individual TSPs and industry database owners/operators shall advise Commission staff of any concerns or problems as they arise with respect to modifying their systems and databases in time to implement relief in accordance with this RIP.